 Is Ellevest the Answer?

 No, I don’t believe Ellevest offers enough value and innovation to justify their relatively high fees.
 They talk a good game about changing the game and redefining investing through “no jargon, no playing stock for sport, no patronizing, and you got this,” but jargon and playing the market is what some women may want.
 That Ellevest has “built a whole new approach” isn’t true.
 Had they been the first to launch automated investing or something truly unique, they could make that claim.
 Instead, they’ve repackaged robo-advising for the female demographic with some fluffy investing nuance.
-Moreover, it’s unclear if they offer tax-loss harvesting which has become a standard on online investment platforms.
+Also, Ellevest doesn’t offer tax-loss harvesting which is standard with most online investment platforms.
 Although they make an argument against tax-loss harvesting, why not offer it and let their clients decide?

 Ellevest touts a personalized investment plan whether you become a client or not, but an investment plan isn’t hard to create.
 To draft one will take some effort and common sense on your part (see my video YouTube).
-On the other hand, if you go with a lower cost robo-advisor, you can apply the difference in fees toward getting a comprehensive financial plan from a fee-only financial planner or use a service such as LearnVest.
-At least this way you’ll get a complete plan which tackles multiple aspects of financial planning.
+Moreover, if you choose a lower cost robo-advisor, you can apply the difference in fees and get a comprehensive financial plan from a fee-only financial planner.
+This way, you’ll get a complete plan which tackles multiple aspects of financial planning, not just investments.

-As stated, Ellevest wants you to “take control of your financial life.”
-What follows is five steps with step five being “Go have a glass of wine and enjoy yourself — we’ll let you know if you fall off track.”
-While the headline is correct, perhaps drinking enough wine will mask the above average fees they charge.
-This subtle attempt at sisterhood and girl power isn’t the answer to investing success.
-Between other online financial advisors, hundreds of low-cost ETFs, and target date funds; there are more intelligent ways to invest your hard-earned dollars regardless of gender.
+Ellevest wants you to take control of your financial life.
+However, this subtle attempt at sisterhood and girl power isn’t the answer to investing success.
+Between other online financial advisors, hundreds of low-cost ETFs, and fund of funds; there are more intelligent ways to invest your hard-earned dollars regardless of gender.